aishwaryapothula/aishwaryapothula.github.io/world-models.md

 **VAE(V) Model**

 - The role of V Model is to learn an abstract , compressed representation of each observed input frame
-- Environment provides V Model or VAE with high dimensional 2D input observation at each time step t which it then compresses into a low dimensional latent vector Zt
+- Environment provides V Model or VAE with high dimensional 2D input observation at each time step t which it then compresses into a low dimensional latent vector Z<sub>t</sub>
 - This vector can be later used to reconstruct the actual image